 Anyone who struggles with these distressing emotions several times a day is bound to be desperate for an answer to ‘How do I stop texting anxiety?’
-With a wee bit of will power and some actionable tips you can come up with a mechanism for calming texting anxiety.
+With a wee bit of willpower and some actionable tips, you can come up with a mechanism for calming texting anxiety.

 1. Use auto-replies

-One of the smartest ways to not get overwhelmed by texts is the set up the auto-reply feature on your phone.
+One of the smartest ways to not get overwhelmed by texts is to set up the auto-reply feature on your phone.
 As soon as your phone beeps, the sender will receive an auto-response such as ‘Thank you for messaging.
 I will respond to you by the end of the day.’

 2. Don’t have serious conversations over texts

 Ana was in a new relationship and often found herself feeling edgy during text conversations with her new beau.
 Even more so, when he led with messages like, “Babe, can I ask you something?”
 She was no stranger to texting anxiety in relationships but found it harder to break the pattern.
 The wait for the follow-up to ‘can I ask you something’ would drive her crazy.
 Such messages convinced her that a breakup text is coming her way.